mlswg/mls-architecture/draft-rescorla-mls-architecture.md

   be responsible for acting as an "exploder" where the sender sends a single message to a group which is then forwarded to each recipient in the group.
-The DS is also responsible to store and deliver initial keying material required to proceed with the group secret key establishment process.
+The DS is also responsible to store and deliver initial public keying material required to proceed with the group secret key establishment process.

       ----------------      --------------